 Benefit liabilities increased by \$400 million, or 1.5%, from the prior year.
 The increase primarily reflects higher health care liabilities and higher claim administration costs, offset partially by lower workers' pension liabilities.
-Please refer to note 20 of the unaudited condensed interim consolidated financial statements for details on the change in the benefit liabilities.
+Please refer to note 20 of the consolidated financial statements for details on the change in the benefit liabilities.